Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 Claude Opus 4 is Anthropic's most intelligent model to date and, according to their benchmarks, the world's best coding model.
 My experience anecdotally more or less confirms this, although Google and OpenAI models have recently come neck-and-neck with Anthropic.

-The performance improvements are substantial, with Claude models now leading on key benchmarks:
+Claude models now lead on several benchmarks:

-Benchmark | Claude Opus 4 | Claude Sonnet 4 | Previous Best |
+| Benchmark | Claude Opus 4 | Claude Sonnet 4 | Previous Best |

-SWE-bench Verified | 72.5% | 72.7% | 67.0% (GPT-4.1) |
+| SWE-bench Verified | 72.5% | 72.7% | 67.0% (GPT-4.1) |

-Terminal-bench | 43.2% | 39.6% | 38.0% (GPT-4.1) |
+| Terminal-bench | 43.2% | 39.6% | 38.0% (GPT-4.1) |

-MMLU | 90.2% | 88.0% | 88.7% (GPT-4.1) |
+| MMLU | 90.2% | 88.0% | 88.7% (GPT-4.1) |

-TAU-bench | 83.0% | 78.0% | 76.0% (o3) |
+| TAU-bench | 83.0% | 78.0% | 76.0% (o3) |

 Both Claude 4 models are hybrid reasoning models offering two modes:

-One of the most exciting additions is the new IDE integrations for VS Code and JetBrains:
+New IDE integrations for VS Code and JetBrains:

 GitHub reports that Claude Sonnet 4 "soars in agentic scenarios" and will serve as the base model for the new coding agent in GitHub Copilot.